lacchain/LACPass-LACChain-Component/README.md

 a) `Entity-Manager-Details.txt` file

-b) The `SCA.crt` file, located in the directory `lacchain-setup-helper/certs/SCA/SCA.crt`  **Note:** if your Health organization has a Public Key Infrastructure in place, you may not include this file.

-c) Organization identifying information in a text file:
+b) Organization identifying information in a text file:

 ```
   i.
 Legal name